Jaani (songwriter): Career

 Jaani started his career with a religious song, "Sant Sipahi", in 2012.
 However, he gained fame after song "Soch", sung by Hardy Sandhu and composed by B Praak.
 The music video of this song was directed by Arvindr Khaira.
 A Hindi version of "Soch" was released as well as an English recreation of soch with the name 'Without You (Soch)' was produced by T-Series which featured English vocals as well as music and English lyrics by Vaibhav Saxena.

 Since "Soch", B Praak, Jaani, Arvindr Khaira, and Harrdy Sandhu have worked as a team, producing Punjabi songs, such as "Joker", "Backbone", "HornBlow", "Naah", "Yaar Ni Mileya" and "Kya Baat Ayy".
-His album Shayar with composer B Praak released in 2015, which includes tracks like "Taara" by Ammy Virk, "Ik Saal" by Jassie Gill and "Naa Ji Naa" by Hardy Sandhu.
+His album Shayar with composer B Praak released in 2015, which includes tracks like "Taara" by Ammy Virk, "Ik Saal" by Jassie Gill and "Naa Ji Naa" by Harrdy Sandhu.

-He has started his own music label known as Desi Melodies with filmmaker Arvindr Khaira and musician B Praak.
+He has started his own music label known as Desi Melodies with filmmaker Arvindr Khaira and B Praak.

 In 2021, he made his screen debut as an actor in Jagdeep Sidhu's Punjabi film Qismat 2, with Ammy Virk and Sargun Mehta in lead roles.